A minor less than 16 years of age may not work:

 on school days during school hours, without an employment certificate issued by the school district superintendent (Minnesota Statutes 181A.05).

-*During the school year, federal law restricts hours to no later than 7 p.m., no more than three hours a day and not more than 18 hours a week.
+*During the school year, federal law restricts hours to no later than 7 p.m., no more than three hours a day on school days and not more than 18 hours a week.

 By state law, 16- and 17-year-old high school students may not work after 11 p.m. on evenings before school days or before 5 a.m. on school days.
 With written permission from a parent or guardian, these hours may be expanded to 11:30 p.m. and 4:30 a.m.
 No other time limit is set for 16- and 17-year-olds.